Howtoo Logo

 ✅ After Repair

-• Turn the steering wheel lock-to-lock and confirm nothing binds or rubs.
+• Turn the steering wheel left and right while parked.
+Listen for binding, popping, or rubbing.

-• Get a front-end alignment as soon as possible (tie rod changes toe).
+• Get a professional front-end alignment as soon as possible.

 💰 DIY vs Shop Cost